SharePoint/sp-dev-docs/docs/general-development/how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint.md

     > **Caution:**
       > By default, a Web Part Zone Snippet that contains a Catalog-Item Reuse Snippet is added to the page layout.
 This snippet contains the data provider that returns query results that are used by all other snippets on the page.
 We recommend that you keep the Catalog-Item Reuse Snippet in this default Web Part Zone Snippet.
 (You can move the Catalog-Item Reuse Snippet outside the Web Part Zone, and you can change the property that it displays.
 But, you must keep the Catalog-Item Reuse Snippet in the page layout.)
 For more information, see  [Page fields](how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint.md#bk_pagefields), later in this article.
-8. To configure and copy the HTML snippet for any snippets you want to use in the page, follow step 1 through step 11 in the "Insert a snippet from the Snippet Gallery" section of  [SharePoint 2013 Design Manager snippets](sharepoint-design-manager-snippets.md).
+8. To configure and copy the HTML snippet for any snippets you want to use in the page, follow step 1 through step 11 in the "Insert a snippet from the Snippet Gallery" section of  [SharePoint Design Manager snippets](sharepoint-design-manager-snippets.md).

 9. Make any other required changes to the markup, and then save the file.

-10. Follow step 9 through step 11 in the "Create a page layout" section of  [How to: Create a page layout in SharePoint 2013](how-to-create-a-page-layout-in-sharepoint.md) to check the status of the file, preview the page layout, and fix any errors.
+10. Follow step 9 through step 11 in the "Create a page layout" section of  [How to: Create a page layout in SharePoint](how-to-create-a-page-layout-in-sharepoint.md) to check the status of the file, preview the page layout, and fix any errors.